nielsvdp/Enecsys_RPI_images/README.md

 # Enecsys_RPI_Images
 is based on the need for a Solar Dashboard to monitor on a local server. to monitor the enecsys inverters

 I created a complete image for the raspberry pi.
-You need at least a 16gb (micro)sd card to be able to deploy the image

 Tweakers topic:
 http://gathering.tweakers.net/forum/list_messages/1627615/0